makersmakingchange/Touchpad-Joystick/README.md

 ATTRIBUTION
 Include any information related to the development of the design.
 This may include who identified the initial challenge, who contributed to the design
 --->
-The original design was created by [Ron Nelson](https://github.com/nelsonii) and is under an [MIT License](https://github.com/nelsonii/JoystickEnclosures/blob/main/LICENSE)
+The original design was created by [Ron Nelson](https://github.com/nelsonii) under an [MIT License](https://github.com/nelsonii/JoystickEnclosures/blob/main/LICENSE)

 The documentation template was created by [Neil Squire](https://www.neilsquire.ca/) / [Makers Making Change](https://makersmakingchange.com/) and is used under a CC BY-SA 4.0 license.
 It is available at the following link: https://github.com/makersmakingchange/OpenAT-Template